-The Canon EOS 77D and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2017 and September 2014.
+The Canon EOS 77D and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in February 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 77D has a resolution of 24 megapixel, whereas the 7D Mark II provides 20 MP.
+The 77D has a resolution of 24 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (27 percent) than the Canon 77D.
 Moreover, the 7D Mark II is substantially heavier (69 percent) than the 77D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.